Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 ## TThe device as you will get it (for Arduino Uno)
 ![](Pictures/Device_with_PCB.jpg)

 The PCB comes with its json sources that can be edited with [EasyEDA std Edition](https://easyeda.com/page/download) if you want to customize it.
+It comes very pretty in blue I think.
+Two models of PCB are proposed: a short that do not hide the RESET button and a long with a deported RESET button.
+They both work the same.

 ## Example of plot output
 ![](Matlab_Stuff/Plot.png)